thisMatter.comMoneyForex

 Forex Fraud Information from the Commodity Futures Trading Commission (CFTC)

-The CFTC has issued a number of advisories and consumer alerts to better educate the public about forex scams and how to avoid them.
+The CFTC has issued several advisories and consumer alerts to better educate the public about forex scams and how to avoid them.
 Some of these links are listed below.
 The CFTC emphasizes that advertisements promoting investment opportunities which are claimed to be both high return and low risk opportunities should be viewed with skepticism, especially since investments that pay a higher return are also highly risky, since, if they were not, then everyone would invest in the opportunity, which would lower the returns.
-Consumer should also be skeptical of any employment opportunities in forex trading where easy profits are claimed.
+Consumers should also be skeptical of any employment opportunities in forex trading where easy profits are claimed.

 In addition to these Forex Advisories, the CFTC has also issued several other Consumer Advisories that are posted on the Customer Protection page.